grafeas/kritis/docs/signer.md

 ### Signing

 Signing is the process of creating and storing an attestation for an image.
-To create an attestation, a private signing key is needed.
-The signer tool now supports three types of signing methods: PGP keys, PKIX keys, or signing via [Cloud KMS] (https://cloud.google.com/kms).
+To create an attestation, you must first create a private signing key.
+Kritis Signer now supports PGP keys, PKIX keys, and also signing via [Cloud KMS](https://cloud.google.com/kms).

-By default, the signing helper will also upload the attestation occurrence to [Google Container Analysis](https://cloud.google.com/container-registry/docs/container-analysis), and the uploaded attestation can be used by both Binary Authorization and Kritis for enforcement-time decisions.
+By default, Kritis Signer also uploads the attestation occurrence to Container Analysis.
+The uploaded attestation can be used by Binary Authorization and Kritis for deploy-time enforcement.

 #### Supported key types

-The tool currently supports three types of keys:
+The tool supports three types of keys:

-- PGP keys using `-pgp_private_key` and optionally `-pgp_passphrase`  if the key is passphrase protected.
+- PGP keys, using the `-pgp_private_key` flag, with the optional `-pgp_passphrase` flag if your key is passphrase protected.
 - PKIX keys using `-pkix_private_key` and `-pkix_alg`.
 Supported PKIX algorithms match those [supported by Binary Authorization](https://cloud.google.com/sdk/gcloud/reference/container/binauthz/attestors/public-keys/add#--pkix-public-key-algorithm).
-- Cloud KMS using with `-kms_key_name` and `-kms_digest_alg`.
+- Cloud KMS, using the `-kms_key_name` and `-kms_digest_alg` flags.

 ## Tutorial

-The tutorial will walk through how to run the signing helper tool in a local environment.
+The tutorial walks you through how to run the signing helper tool in a local environment.

 1. Build the tool.